Degenerative Myelopathy Blog Banner

 • General muscle weakness from reduced activity

-This delayed recognition can impact early intervention opportunities and quality of life management planning.
+This delayed recognition can affect early intervention planning and quality of life management.

 A veterinarian is carefully examining a senior dog's hind legs during a neurological assessment, checking for signs of...